Elizabeth Thompson: Artistic career

-Initially, Butler concentrated on religious subjects like The Magnificat (1872), but upon going to Paris in 1870, she was exposed to battle scenes from Jean Louis Ernest Meissonier and Édouard Detaille, and switched her focus to war paintings.
+Initially concentrating on religious subjects like The Magnificat (1872), upon going to Paris in 1870, she was exposed to battle scenes from Jean Louis Ernest Meissonier and Édouard Detaille, and switched her focus to war paintings.
 With the painting Missing (1873), a Franco-Prussian War battle scene depicting the common soldiers' suffering and heroism, she earned her first submission to the Royal Academy.
-Butler's painting The Roll Call, which depicted a line of soldiers worn out with conflict, was shown in 1874 at the Royal Academy Summer Exhibition and became so popular that a policeman had to be stationed next to the painting in order to regulate the crowds that came to see it.
-Butler wrote that after the opening of the Summer Exhibition, she awoke to find herself famous.
+Her painting The Roll Call, which depicted a line of soldiers worn out with conflict, was shown in 1874 at the Royal Academy Summer Exhibition and became so popular that a policeman had to be stationed next to the painting in order to regulate the crowds that came to see it.
+Butler later wrote that after the opening of the Summer Exhibition, she awoke to find herself famous.

 Her fame increased as the paintings toured Europe, along with photographs of Elizabeth.
 She gained even more notice because people found out that she was both young and pretty, something normally not associated with painters of battle scenes.
 It also helped that during this time, there was a huge swell of Victorian pride and romanticism for the growing British Empire.
 While Lady Butler's topics reflected such romanticism, her paintings were generally realistic in detail, with aspects such as confusion, mud and exhaustion being accurately portrayed.
 Her works tend to focus on British troops shown in action, or shortly after it, but avoiding scenes of hand-to-hand combat.
 The troops are often shown as their opponents might have seen them, but relatively few of the opponents themselves are shown.

 In 1879, Butler came within two votes of becoming the first woman to be elected as an Associate Member of the Royal Academy (apart from two founder Members, Mary Moser and Angelica Kauffman; ultimately, the first female Associate Member was Annie Swynnerton, elected in 1922, and the first full Member was Laura Knight in 1936).